CERT-Polska/Artemis/docs/user-guide/writing-a-module.rst

 Writing custom modules
 ======================

-Since Artemis uses the Karton framework (https://github.com/CERT-Polska/karton) underneath, modules are karton services.
-Artemis already contains an example module (https://github.com/CERT-Polska/Artemis/blob/main/artemis/modules/example.py) that checks whether the URL length is even.
-It also contains a component that adds findings from the example module to the :ref:`generating-reports<HTML reports>`: https://github.com/CERT-Polska/Artemis/blob/main/artemis/reporting/modules/example/.
+Artemis contains an example module (https://github.com/CERT-Polska/Artemis/blob/main/artemis/modules/example.py) that checks whether the URL length is even.
+It also contains a component that adds findings from the example module to the :ref:`HTML reports<generating-reports>`: https://github.com/CERT-Polska/Artemis/blob/main/artemis/reporting/modules/example/.
 Feel free to copy this module to implement a real one.
 Remember to start the module in https://github.com/CERT-Polska/Artemis/blob/main/docker-compose.yaml.

+Since Artemis uses the Karton framework (https://github.com/CERT-Polska/karton) underneath, modules are Karton services.

-Artemis adds a few helpers to make writing a module easier.
+Artemis provides a few helpers to make writing a module easier.

 Adding tasks
 ------------